If you work in professional services, you know it costs a lot to lose a client.

 A proactive approach to client loyalty

 Research by Frederick Reichheld of Bain & Company has shown increasing client retention rates by just 5 per cent can increase profit by 25 per cent to 95 per cent.
-Proactively addressing dissatisfaction through client feedback is an effective way to achieve this.
+That makes proactive dissatisfaction management one of the most powerful growth levers available.

 NOTE: In keeping with Beaton’s confidentiality undertakings, individual clients and their organisations are never identified in blog posts or example studies.